 For some conditions, particularly Down syndrome, cfDNA has been shown to be a more accurate screening test than traditional screening tests. cfDNA may also potentially screen for more chromosome conditions than traditional testing.

-However, traditional screening can assess for conditions that would not be detected by cfDNA screening, such as open neural tube defects (ONTDs).
-Traditional screening tests can also assess for an increased risk for pregnancy complications, such as preeclampsia, preterm labor, and growth restriction.
+However, traditional screening can assess for conditions that would not be found with cfDNA screening, such as open neural tube defects (ONTDs).
+Traditional screening tests can also detect an increased risk for pregnancy complications, such as preeclampsia, preterm labor, and growth restriction.

 It is important to discuss with your provider what your cfDNA test will screen for, and to come to a plan that is best for you and your family.